Dense Breasts

 What Sets Us Apart?

-The UR Medicine Breast Imaging Center is designated a Breast Imaging Center of Excellence by the American College of Radiology's (ACR) Commission on Quality and Safety and the Commission on Breast Imaging for a three-year term.
-The ACR Breast Imaging Center of Excellence designation signifies that UR Medicine Breast Imaging provides these services to the Rochester and surrounding communities at the highest standards of the radiology profession.
+The UR Medicine Breast Imaging Center is designated a Breast Imaging Center of Excellence by the American College of Radiology’s (ACR) Commission on Quality and Safety and the Commission on Breast Imaging for a three-year term.
+The ACR Breast Imaging Center of Excellence designation signifies that UR Medicine Breast Imaging provides these services to the greater Rochester area and surrounding communities at the highest standard of radiology profession.

-We collaborate with the breast specialists at UR Medicine's Wilmot Cancer Institute to ensure that all necessary treatments and support is available.
-And with so many convenient locations in Rochester and surrounding communities, it's easier than ever to get your mammogram.
+We collaborate with breast specialists at UR Medicine’s Wilmot Cancer Institute to ensure that all necessary treatments and support is available.

 Locations